Angela Huth: Early life and career

 Huth is the daughter of the actor Harold Huth.

-She left school at age 16 in order to paint and to study art in both France and Italy.
-At 18 she travelled, mostly alone, across the United States before returning to England to work on a variety of newspapers and magazines.
-She married the journalist and travel writer Quentin Crewe in 1961 and with him had a daughter, Candida; they eventually divorced.
-She presented programmes on the BBC, including How It Is and Why and Man Alive.
+She attended Lawnside School, which merged with Malvern St James in 1994.
+She left school at sixteen to paint and study art in France and Italy.
+At eighteen, she travelled, mostly alone, across the United States before returning to England to work on newspapers and magazines.

-She is now most recognised as a successful writer.
-She has written three collections of short stories and eleven novels.
-Her novel, Land Girls (1995), was a best-seller and was made into a 1998 feature film, The Land Girls starring Rachel Weisz and Anna Friel.
-A 2010 sequel was called Once a Land Girl.
-Both are about the land girls – British women who worked on farms during World War II while the men were fighting the war.
+Huth presented programmes on BBC television, including How It Is and Why and Man Alive.
+Having been a journalist, she moved on to writing books, and has published three collections of short stories and eleven novels.
+Her novel Land Girls (1995) was a best-seller and was made into a feature film, The Land Girls (1998), starring Rachel Weisz and Anna Friel.
+A sequel in 2010 was called Once a Land Girl.
+Both are about the Women's Land Army – British women who worked on farms during the Second World War while the men were away fighting.

-She also writes plays for radio, television and stage, and is a freelance journalist, critic and broadcaster.
+Huth has also written plays for radio, television, and stage, and is a freelance journalist, critic and broadcaster.
 Her play The Understanding ran at the Strand Theatre in 1982 and starred Ralph Richardson and Joan Greenwood.

-Huth recently edited a collection of eulogies, Well-Remembered Friends, including Seamus Heaney on Ted Hughes, Martin Amis on Kingsley Amis, and Alan Bennett on Peter Cook.
+Huth edited a collection of eulogies, published in 2004 as Well-Remembered Friends, including Seamus Heaney on Ted Hughes, Martin Amis on Kingsley Amis, and Alan Bennett on Peter Cook.

 She is a Fellow of the Royal Society of Literature.